grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_FILE_CACHING_ENHANCEMENTS.md

 3. **Adds database-specific optimizations** on top of general caching
 4. **Leverages existing block structure** for seamless integration

-This approach preserves your excellent foundation while adding database-specific enhancements that will make GrapaDB2 significantly faster and more efficient.
+This approach preserves your excellent foundation while adding database-specific enhancements that will make GrapaDBX significantly faster and more efficient.